Arles–Kilcruise GAA

-Arles–Kilcruise GAA Gaelic Athletic Association Club is a gaelic football club in County Laois, Republic of Ireland.
+Arles–Kilcruise GAA Gaelic Athletic Association Club is a gaelic football club in County Laois, Ireland.

 Founded in October 1960, the club colours are maroon and white.

 The club won its only Laois Senior Football Championship title to date in 2003 under the captaincy of Paudge Conway.

 Arles won the Laois Junior Football Championship in 202 and followed up with the intermediate title two years later.